-The seating flexibility offered in the A350 XWB’s Economy Class begins with a baseline nine-abreast configuration.
-This baseline configuration offers Economy Class passengers 18” seat width, as on any other Airbus aircraft.
-Premium Economy is created in an eight-abreast arrangement, while 10-abreast seating is available for high-density layouts.
+The seating flexibility offered in the A350 XWB’s Economy Class begins with a baseline nine-abreast Comfort Economy Class configuration.
+This high-comfort configuration offers economy class passengers 18-inch seat width, as on any other Airbus aircraft.
+Premium Economy is created in an eight-abreast arrangement, while 10-abreast seating is available for Budget Economy configurations.

-Business Class from 4 to 8 abreast seating offers exclusive comfort levels and enables even the most innovative full flat seats to be installed.
+Business Class from four- to seven-abreast seating offers exclusive comfort levels and enables even the most innovative full flat seats to be installed.
 The First Class cabin allows for a full range of accommodations – including the private mini-suites.
-Large overhead bins meet travellers’ needs for additional carry-on space, enabling economy class passengers to stow one standard roller bag plus a large personal item, while the business class overhead stowage accommodates two roller bags per passenger.
-The spacious A350 XWB cabin is given a brighter, more airy feel with its large windows, which are the widestof any jet-liner.
+Large overhead bins meet travellers’ needs for additional carry-on space, allowing all passengers to stow at least one standard roller bag, and two in Business class.
+The spacious A350 XWB cabin is given a brighter, more airy feel with its large panoramic windows, which are the widest of any jetliner.

 Crew rest areas

 The rest area for flight crews is located immediately aft of the cockpit.
-Its staircase access is separated from the passenger cabin by a secure door, which creates a quiet and protected zone including a dedicated floor-level lavatory for pilots.
+Its staircase access can be separated from the passenger cabin by a secure door, which creates a quiet and protected zone including a dedicated floor-level lavatory for pilots.
 The overhead rest area has two bunk beds, along with a seated work station.
 For cabin crew, a rest facility in the A350 XWB’s rear fuselage accommodates up to eight bunks.
 It includes a full-height standing area, providing a comfortable zone that allows crews to prepare and dress more easily.